sjakthol/digitransit-stoptimes-android/README.md

 * Search stops by their name
 * View stops near your current location
 * View upcoming departures from a stop with real-time predictions
+* View number of available citybikes in citybike stations
 * Save favorite stops for easy access

 ![Screenshot](https://sjakthol.github.io/stoptimes-screenshots.png)